25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

 38. What is tree shakeable in Javascript:
     - Tree shaking is a term commonly used within a JavaScript context to describe the **removal of dead code**.

-    - It relies on the **import and export statements (ES6)** to detect if code modules are exported and imported for use between JavaScript files.
+    - It relies on the **import and export statements (ES6)** to detect if code modules are exported and imported for use between JavaScript files

 ## HTML